 Is graphic design competitive?

 Graphic Design is super competitive.
 Everyone is constantly trying to come up with new and innovative designs and ideas, that will end up ultimately being used in the real world, and then documented inside a portfolio.

-But also, as a graphic designer you are part of a community and feel like a collective.
+But also, as a graphic designer, you are part of a community and feel like a collective.

 It can be hard starting as a graphic designer and earning enough credentials to prove yourself.
 Many new graphic designers have to work in many internships which sometimes only cover travel expenses.
-You have to stand out from crowd in this saturated market and work your socks off.
+You have to stand out from the crowd in this saturated market and work your socks off.